momshaddinury/listify/README.md

     <td><img src="/assets/screenshots/Details.png" width=270 ></td>
   </tr>
  </table>
-<br> Please star⭐ the repo if you like what you see😉.
+<br> Please star⭐ the repo if you like what you see.

 ## Project Environment:
 ```